henry-worrall/GitHub-Branch-Practice-Exercise/README.md

 ### 4. Commit

 As with all significant changes you make whilst using Git, you need to commit your changes to your branch.
-This is a two-part process.
+If you don’t commit a change, then the edits will not be logged in Git.
+Committing is a two-part process.

 1. Stage (i.e. select) the files you wish to commit
 2. Commit the changes

 To stage the files you have to use the *add* command:

-    # adds all files which have been changed
+    # adds all files with changes
     git add .

     # adds just the main.py file